Some Like It Hot: Plot

-Joe and Jerry become obsessed with Sugar and compete for her affection while maintaining their disguises.
-Sugar confides to "Josephine" that she has sworn off male saxophone players, who have taken advantage of her in the past.
-She hopes to find a gentle, bespectacled millionaire in Florida.
-During the forbidden drinking and partying on the train, "Josephine" and "Daphne" become close friends with Sugar, and struggle to remember that they are supposed to be girls and cannot make passes at her.
+The two musicians become obsessed with Sugar and compete for her affections while maintaining their disguises.
+Sugar confides to Josephine that she has sworn off saxophone players, who have taken advantage of her in the past, and hopes to find a gentle, bespectacled millionaire in Florida.
+Josephine and Daphne become close friends with Sugar during a late-night party on the train, and struggle to remember that flirting with her would compromise their cover.

-Once in Miami, Joe woos Sugar by assuming a second disguise as millionaire Junior, the heir to Shell Oil while feigning indifference to her.
-An actual millionaire, the much-married, aging, mama's-boy Osgood Fielding III, persistently pursues "Daphne", whose refusals only increase his appetite.
-He invites "her" for a champagne supper on his yacht, New Caledonia.
-Joe convinces Jerry to keep Osgood occupied onshore so that "Junior" can take Sugar to Osgood's yacht and pass it off as his own.
-Once on the yacht, "Junior" tells Sugar that psychological trauma has left him impotent and frigid, but that he would marry anyone who could cure him.
+After arriving in Miami, Joe woos Sugar by posing as Junior, heir to the Shell Oil fortune, affecting a Cary Grant-esque accent while feigning indifference to her.
+Aging, multi-divorcee Osgood Fielding III – an actual millionaire – persistently pursues Daphne, whose refusals only fuel his desire.
+After Osgood invites Daphne to dinner on his yacht, Josephine convinces her to keep him occupied onshore, so that Junior can pass it off as his own and entertain Sugar.
+He tells Sugar that psychological trauma from the death of a former lover has left him impotent, but that he would immediately marry anyone who could cure him.
 Sugar tries to arouse him, with considerable success.
-Meanwhile, "Daphne" and Osgood dance the tango ("La Cumparsita") till dawn.
-When Joe and Jerry get back to the hotel, Jerry announces that Osgood has proposed marriage to "Daphne" and that he, as Daphne, has accepted, anticipating an instant divorce and huge cash settlement when his ruse is revealed.
-Joe convinces Jerry that he cannot marry Osgood.
+Meanwhile, Daphne and Osgood dance until dawn.
+Back at the hotel, Daphne announces that she has accepted Osgood's proposal of marriage – anticipating a divorce and cash settlement when the ruse is revealed – but Josephine convinces her not to go through with it.